ohler55/oj/README.md

 [![Build Status](https://secure.travis-ci.org/ohler55/oj.png?branch=master)](http://travis-ci.org/ohler55/oj)

+### Current Release 2.8.0

+ - Added support for registering special encoding and decoding rules for specific classes.
+This the ActiveSupport subclass of the String class for safe strings.
+For an example look at the `test_object.rb` file, `test_odd_string` test.

 ### Current Release 2.7.3

  - Fixed bug where load and dump of Structs in modules did not work correctly.